nylas/exchangelib/README.md

 # different 'access_type':
 account = Account(primary_smtp_address='john@example.com', credentials=credentials,
                   autodiscover=True, access_type=IMPERSONATION)
+# According to MSDN docs, you can avoid a per-request AD lookup if you specify the UPN or SID
+# of the account when you are using impersonation.
+To do this, set one of these values.
+EWS cannot
+# provide you with these values - you have to fetch them by some other means, e.g. via AD lookup:
+account.identity.sid = 'S-my-sid'
+account.identity.upn = 'john@subdomain.example.com'

 # If the server doesn't support autodiscover, or you want to avoid the overhead of autodiscover,
 # use a Configuration object to set the server location instead: